webgptorg/promptbook/README.md

 -   _(Not implemented yet)_ `TypescriptExecutionTools` executes typescript code in a sandbox.
 -   _(Not implemented yet)_ `PythonExecutionTools` executes python code in a sandbox.

+There are [postprocessing functions](#postprocessing-functions) that can be used to postprocess the result.

 #### User Interface Tools

 `UserInterfaceTools` is an abstract container that represents all the tools needed to interact with the user.
 It is implemented by concrete execution tools: